holpit/EzAdoVSSolution/README.md

 #Ground rules

-####There are several points that you need to concede up front.
-If the following is contrary to the way you work, the promise is that if subscribe to the the following, you get rewarded by eliminating alot of redundant code that is typically error prone and a pain in the ass to maintain.
+####There are several points you need to concede up front.
+If the following is contrary to the way you work, the promise is that if you subscribe to the the following, you are rewarded with the elimination of alot of redundant code, that is typically error prone and a pain in the ass to maintain.
 1. Data access will now be done through the use of stored procedures.
 2. Store procedures should be created in schemas that delineate functionality or security.
 3. Each schema is mapped to a particular login, and subsequently a connections string identified by the schema.